Allx92/Digitization-Playbook/preFlight.md

 <img src="images/ShutterAdjustments.png" alt="Shutter adjustment" width="250" height="350">

-3. **Adjust Shutter Speed:** Navigate to the camera settings in the PreFlight tab to change the shutter speed to match the correct values, typically adjusting to 1/20 or 1/5 (trigger speed).
+3. **Adjust Shutter Speed:** Navigate to the camera settings in the Pre-Flight tab to change the shutter speed to match the correct values, typically adjusting to 1/20 or 1/5 (trigger speed).
 4. **Capture:** Capture to save the setting adjustments as you go.